tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 `app_size` in flash slot 1.
 Returns 0 on success.
 Only available for the verified management app.

-Compute the `app_digest` with BLAKE2s over the entire binary.
+Compute a BLAKE2s hash digest over the entire binary.
+Pass the result in `app_digest`.

 Sign `app_digest` with your Ed25519 private key and pass the resulting signature in `app_signature`.